Minimum-gain Pole Placement with Sparse Static Feedback: Conclusion

 \section{Conclusion}

 In this paper we studied the MGEAP for LTI systems with arbitrary sparsity constraints on the static feedback matrix.
 We presented an analytical characterization of its locally optimal solutions, thereby providing explicit relations between an optimal solution and the eigenvector matrices of the associated closed loop system.
 We also provided a geometric interpretation of an optimal solution of the non-sparse MGEAP.
-Using the Sylvester equation based parametrization, we developed a projected gradient descent algorithm to solve the MGEAP.
-We also presented two novel algorithms for solving the sparse EAP and an algorithm to obtain approximately sparse solution to the MGEAP.
-Various convergence properties of the algorithms were discussed using numerical studies.
+Using a Sylvester-based parametrization, we developed a heuristic projected gradient descent algorithm to obtain local solutions to the MGEAP.
+We also presented two novel algorithms for solving the sparse EAP and an algorithm to obtain approximately sparse local solution to the MGEAP.
+Numerical studies suggest that our heuristic algorithm converges in most cases.
+Further, we also discussed the feasibility of the sparse EAP and provided necessary and sufficient conditions for the same.

-The analysis in the paper is developed under the assumption that the sparse EAP problem with static feedback is feasible.
-A future direction of research include finding necessary/sufficient conditions for the feasibility of the sparse EAP, and formulating a convex relaxation of the sparse MGEAP with guaranteed distance from optimality.
+The analysis in the paper is developed, for the most part, under the assumption that the sparse EAP problem with static feedback is feasible.
+A future direction of research includes a more detailed characterization of the feasibility of the EAP, a constructive algorithm to determine feasible sparsity patterns, a convex relaxation of the sparse MGEAP with guaranteed distance from optimality, and a more rigorous analysis of convergence of Algorithms \ref{algo:sp_EAP2} and \ref{algo:sp_des}.